 We already know that in order to build a useful system, we need to understand the business domain.
-Our clients are domain experts who can introduce us to the status quo, challenges, and a vision how to overcome them.
+Our clients are domain experts who can introduce us to the status quo, challenges, and a vision of how to overcome them.

 One of the ways to do it is called event storming.
 It is a moderated session with everyone involved.
 A moderator makes sure participants are engaged and on the same page.